Doubly-Robust Functional Average Treatment Effect Estimation: Estimation and inference

 where $\Sigma(s,t) = \EE{\varphi(\data;s)\varphi(\data;t)}\,$. \end{theorem}

 \begin{remark} Our CLT can be extended using the tools introduced in \citet{dette2020functional} to accommodate dependent and non-identically distributed data.
-However, notice that if we restrict ourselves to the i.i.d.~case, as presented here, we require a less stringent condition on the continuity of sample paths.
-Also, given that we want to set the stage for the extension of standard approaches to causal inference, which usually assumes i.i.d.~data, to functional data analysis, assuming i.i.d.~data seems fully justified. \end{remark}
+However, we note that restricting ourselves to the i.i.d.~case, as presented here, allows us to employ a less stringent condition on the continuity of sample paths.
+Also, since our objective is to set the stage for extending standard causal inference approaches (which usually assume i.i.d.~data) to functional data analysis, considering the i.i.d.~case seems fully justified. \end{remark}

 \begin{remark} Inference for the functional average treatment effect using \DRFOS{}, by exploiting influence functions and cross-splitting, requires very mild assumptions compared to the proposal of \citet{liu2024double}.
 In fact, we make virtually no assumption about the shape and complexity of the population regression function and propensity score.
 Instead, \citet{liu2024double} impose strong modeling constraints on the regression function (which is assumed to be linear) and on the propensity score (which is assumed to be logistic).
-They also require the usual regularity conditions for asymptotic Normality of M-estimators.
-Moreover, in our set of assumptions for inference, we only require that functional outcomes satisfy an expected Lipschitz condition, while \citet{liu2024double} require the much more stringent assumption that outcomes be defined in a Hilbert space, where standard asymptotic theory is applicable. \end{remark}
+They also require the usual regularity conditions for asymptotic normality of M-estimators.
+Moreover, in our set of assumptions for inference, we only require that functional outcomes satisfy an expected Hölder condition, while \citet{liu2024double} require the much more stringent assumption that outcomes be defined in a Hilbert space, where standard asymptotic theory is applicable. \end{remark}

 Endowed with the previous result, we can now build confidence bands for inference.
 An elegant pivotal approach, borrowed by \citet{liebl2023fast}, requires the estimation of a critical value function $\hat{u}^*_{\alpha/2}$, which guarantees control over the false positive rate.
 We refer the interested reader to \citet{liebl2023fast} for additional details and note that, while this approach possesses a variety of virtues, it also requires an additional assumption on the covariance of the process.